Projects

 Ascension

-2nd Place Winner in Architectural Fairy Tales 2018 Competition by Blank Space
+2nd Place Winner of the Architectural Fairy Tales 2018 Competition by Blank Space

 Media: ArchDaily, Smithsonian Magazine, Bustler, World Architecture